trekcc-ops/gemp-stccg/README.md

-# gemp-lotr
+# gemp-stccg
 GEMP is a platform for running a rules-enforced CCG in a web-hosted fashion, so players can play in their browser.
-This instance of GEMP is for the Lord of the Rings TCG, which has a public instance [hosted here](https://play.lotrtcgpc.net) by the [LOTR-TCG Player's Council](https://lotrtcgpc.net).
+This instance of GEMP is for the Star Trek CCG.

-The engine is adaptable to other games, but essentially requires forking and ripping out all the LOTR-based stuff and replacing it with context specific to the game of your choice.
+The engine is adaptable to other games, but essentially requires forking and ripping out all the Star Trek-based stuff and replacing it with context specific to the game of your choice.
 The [Star Wars CCG Players Committee](https://www.starwarsccg.org/) has done so with [their SWCCG GEMP](https://github.com/PlayersCommittee/gemp-swccg-public), which is [hosted publicly here](https://www.starwarsccg.org/).
 If forking for a new game, we recommend using this one as the base, as it contains several advancements not in the SW GEMP, including JSON-based card definitions and an updated Java version.

 # Getting Help